The Three Degrees: 1980s

 In a 2006 documentary interview, which featured Ferguson and Holiday speaking about their time together in the group, it was revealed that when Ferguson decided to leave the group, she spoke to the group members on a phone call about her decision instead of in person and both parties felt that the conversation ended abruptly.
 In addition, Holiday commented feeling upset that this specific conversation should have been in person and not on a phone call and said that it had been difficult to find a replacement for Ferguson.
 Since then, Ferguson has had limited contact with the members of the group and has never had any public appearances with The Three Degrees.
 In a 2011 interview on the British TV show, Lorraine, with The Three Degrees, they commented they may from time to time run into Ferguson in the United States.
 Often their encounters with Ferguson are only for brief moments; as Helen Scott had mentioned – it is like ships that pass in the night.

+In 2019, Sheila Ferguson appeared on an interview with Jeremy Vine on his daytime TV show simply called Jeremy Vine where she expressed about how she felt so sorry about leaving The Three Degrees where they were like family, but was not sorry for raising her daughters despite the guilt that was bothering her for all these years.
+There was a short video clip shown in the interview showing her going for an exercise therapy session where she begins crying out loud saying, "I miss you" referring to missing The Three Degrees.
+She mentioned that because of the long period of time being with them for 20 years from the 1960s-80s, it was comparatively like a family and marriage that she just suddenly had to give up creating emotional heartbreaks.